robusta-dev/robusta/demo/README.md

 ## Running it

 1. Run `kubectl apply -f namespace_comparison_demo`
+2. Open the Robusta UI and wait about 60 seconds for the new services to appear
-2. Open the Robusta UI and click on the "Comparison" page
+2. In the Robusta UI click on the "Comparison" page
 3. Perform a comparison between the `compare1` and `compare2` namespaces
 4. Clean up the demo by running `kubectl delete -f namespace_comparison_demo`